 Medical Negligence Claims

-Most medical treatment will be of a high standard, but sometimes mistakes happen.
-Often you can recover from the harm this causes, but some mistakes can have serious, long-term consequences.
-Healthcare professionals are expected to perform to a certain standard: if they fail to do this they may be found negligent.
+Most medical treatment will be of a high standard but sometimes mistakes happen.
+Often you can recover from the harm this causes, but some mistakes can have serious, long-term consequences or even end in a fatality.

 What is Medical Negligence?